Daniel puts AI predictions to the test

 From The Drum, January 29, 2026

 At Predictions 2026, WPP’s chief AI officer, Daniel Hulme, took the stage for a fast-paced showdown, putting his predictions against some of the world’s leading AI platforms.
 The session, Man v Machine, explored how AI will reshape business, roles, governance and innovation over the year ahead.
+[You can watch it here.]
 Hulme drew on real-world experience to highlight where humans still outthink the machines and where the machines may already be edging ahead.

 Hulme framed AI governance as an urgent priority.
 “Over the next several years, there will be essentially intoxicated graduates across organizations.
 And forgive the technical term, but it’s going to be a shit show, so what’s going to happen?
 There’s going to be much more emphasis on AI governance.”